-If Brian Williams was not America’s sweetheart anchor and host of the highest rated evening news program who earns upwards of $10 million dollars a year, it is highly unlikely that his admitted fabrications would be handled in the same manner as they have unfolded thus far.
+If Brian Williams was not America’s sweetheart anchor and host of the highest rated evening news program who earned upwards of $10 million dollars a year, it is highly unlikely that his admitted fabrications would be handled in the same manner as they have unfolded thus far.
 This is why.

 As soon as one fabrication was exposed, NBC News, as Williams’ employer, should have immediately launched an investigation giving careful consideration of the proper person to investigate the allegations and define the scope of the investigation.
 What we can confirm is that NBC News failed to even respond until the debacle hit crisis mode.
 Then, when it announced the launch of an investigation, they assigned the head of its own investigative unit at NBC News to conduct the investigation.
 This move led viewers to question the sincerity of NBC News’ late move.
 To not hire an independent investigator who has no affiliation with Williams and NBC News was a critical inexcusable mistake, especially when they were late in launching an investigation.

 For a network still reeling from the public outing of Ann Curry and ouster of David Gregory from Meet the Press whose only transgressions were that they were — well — boring, sent the wrong message to an already lost audience.
 NBC News only called for an investigation by its own ilk hoping that it would drag on long enough so that America forgets.

 In the face of admitted false statements involving such sensitive subjects such as Iraq and Hurricane Katrina, it is highly unlikely that NBC News has done anything to help rehabilitate Williams’ previously unblemished career.

 Brian Williams’ Voluntary Decision to Take an Indefinite Leave of Absence Was Viewed by Few as Valiant: